英文字典中文字典Word104.com

 Liquefaction occurs when vibrations or water pressure within a mass of soil cause the soil particles to lose contact with one another As a result, the soil behaves like a liquid, has an inability to support weight and can flow down very gentle slopes

-Liquefaction is a phenomenon in which the strength and stiffness of a soil is reduced by earthquake shaking or other rapid loading Liquefaction and related phenomena have been responsible for tremendous amounts of damage in historical earthquakes around the world
+Liquefaction is a process in which the strength and stiffness of soil are decreased by earthquake shaking or other quick loadings Liquefaction and related problems have been behind massive amounts of damage in earthquakes around the whole world

 中文字典-英文字典 2005-2009